 If the significance number <0.05 then H0 is rejected and H1is accepted

-Data in this research will be tested by using PLS model (Pooled Least Square) because this approach is a simple approach in panel data by not considering individual dimension no time dimension so it is assumed that the behavior between individuals is similar in various period of time (Ajija et al, 2011: 51 ).
+Data in this research is tested using PLS model (Pooled Least Square) because this approach is a simple approach in panel data by not considering individual and time dimension so it is assumed that the behavior between individuals is similar in various period of time (Ajija et al, 2011: 51 ).
 However, if the variable of data experiencing disturbance, hypothesis testing should use GLS model or Random Effect because this model is able to estimate interference variables that are interconnected between time and between individuals.
-Classical Assumption Tests are as following:
+Classical sssumption tests is also conducted based on the following tests:

 Normality Test